jillesvangurp/es-kotlin-client/README.md

 )
 // co routines require a CoroutineScope, so let create one runBlocking {
-  repo.bulk {
-    // create some more things
+  // lets create some more things repo.bulk {
     (1..1000).forEach {
       index(
         "$it",